Bioconductor/BBS/Doc/Prepare-macOS-Big-Sur-HOWTO.md

     python3 -m pip install $(cat $BBS_UBUNTU_PATH/pip_*.txt | awk '/^[^#]/ {print $1}')

 Note: it's ok if jupyter lab is not installed but everything else should be.
-Tensorflow is currently not available for Mac OS arm64.

 TESTING: